odielijah/voltly-ai-summarizer/README.md

-# Page Summarizer — AI Chrome Extension
+# ⚡️ Voltly Summarizer - AI Chrome Extension

 A Chrome Extension (Manifest V3) that extracts content from any webpage and returns a structured AI summary using Google Gemini.
 Built with a secure Vercel proxy so the API key is never exposed in the extension.